-[UPDATE] November 12, access to the Internet was finally restored across the country in Azerbaijan.
+[UPDATE] On November 12, access to the Internet was finally restored across the country in Azerbaijan.
 This was shared in an announcement shared by the Ministry of Communication, Transportation and High Technologies on November 11.
 In a statement, the Ministry said:

 As of November 7, access to the Internet remained limited with users of state operators Baktelecom and Aztelekom remaining largely disconnected or with slower than usual internet speed.
 The rest of the providers worked in a limited capacity while access to social media platforms remained blocked.